 Devastating earthquakes!
 Burglars strike!
 Hundreds fall ill with mysterious disease!
 With scary headlines bombarding us from every which way, it’s enough to leave adults shaking in their boots – let alone our kids.

 Hearing the many negative stories on the news might leave a child worried that a similar misfortune might befall them.
 But their concerns can be fueled by many other sources, including school, family, friends and their own way of thinking, too.

 Abandonment and anxiety

-“One of the anxieties they have is abandonment,” says Dr. Yogesh Shukla, M.D., a child psychiatrist at Pioneer Counseling Centers of West Bloomfield.
+“One of the anxieties they have is abandonment,” says Dr. Yogesh Shukla, M.D., a southeast Michigan child psychiatrist.
 Family structure and interaction can have major psychological effects on kids.

 “Sometimes family dynamics cause anxiety because the father or mother left the home, or (children) are too protected by parents – so they don’t have enough social exposure,” explains Dr. Shukla.
 He adds that having many different people supervise the child in place of the parents can also leave a child feeling insecure.

 Kathryn MacRae Gibson of Canton is well acquainted with child anxiety and fears.
 Her daughter was in second grade when she developed social anxiety.

 “The anxiety began when a little girl entered Emma’s class, befriended her, and then attached herself so tightly that Emma wasn’t able to play with anyone else,” she says.
 “Emma was becoming so increasingly upset that she couldn’t eat or sleep and certainly never wanted to go to school.”

 At times, there is a point where a child’s fears branch out beyond the normal into something parents should be concerned about – as was the case with Gibson’s daughter.

 “If they are having symptoms that they are not able to function, especially in school, then I think parents should be concerned,” says Dr. Shukla.